asyakap/journal/readme.md

-# Pizza Parlore by Asia Kaplanyan and Carl Sustrich
+# Journal by Asia Kaplanyan and Carl Sustrich

 ## Technologies Used